The Cheeger constants of random Belyi surfaces: Preliminary

 \subsection{Horocycles around punctures}

 Recall that \cite[Definition 4.1]{BM04} says that a \emph{left-hand-turn path} on $(\Gamma,\mathcal{O})$ is a closed path on $\Gamma$ such that at each vertex, the path turns left in the orientation $\mathcal{O}$.
-For any left-hand-turn path of $S^O(\Gamma,\mathcal{O})$, it corresponds to a horocycle loop in $(\Gamma,\mathcal{O})$ which encloses a puncture point and consists of certain short horocycle segments as described in subsection \ref{s-1}.
+Every left-hand-turn path of $(\Gamma,\mathcal{O})$ corresponds to a horocycle loop in $S^O(\Gamma,\mathcal{O})$ which encloses a puncture point and consists of certain short horocycle segments as described in subsection \ref{s-1}.
 One may denote such loops by \underline{canonical horocycle loops}.
 For any two canonical horocycle loops, they are either disjoint or tangent to each other.
 We remark here that a canonical horocycle loop may also be tangent to itself.
-In the remaining, a tangent point always means either a tangent point between two canonical horocycle loops or a self-tangency of one canonical horocycle loop.
+In the remaining, a tangency point always means either a tangency point between two canonical horocycle loops or a self-tangency point of one canonical horocycle loop.

 \begin{rem*} Since each ideal triangle contains three short horocycle segments and $S^O(\Gamma,\mathcal{O})$ consists of $2n$ ideal triangles, it follows that there are $6n$ short horocycle segments for each hyperbolic surface $S^O(\Gamma,\mathcal{O})$. \end{rem*}